Nidoprince/100-days-of-code/log.md

 **Thoughts**  Getting into the more insidious bugs now.
 Or possibly I am just more tired than I have been when doing these.
 Either way, more trouble finding the bugs than in the past.

 **Link(s) to work**

+### Day 21: July 6, Friday

+**Today's Progress**: Worked on testing liability, furiten, stealing the kong, and pon vs chi priority.
+Fixed bugs related to those areas.

+**Thoughts**  Nice seeing this working more and more.
+Having things stand up to testing is always nice.
+Still, found a lot of bugs today, though they weren't as bad as yesterday.

+**Link(s) to work**
 -    [Akagi-bot](https://github.com/skylarjhdownes/Akagi-Bot)